CodyDeLaTorre/reading-notes/201/class4.md

 1. Normal flow is the way the webpage gets laid out by default

-2. Block level elements fill all availabe in-line space of the parent element while in-line elements are just the size of their content
+2. Block level elements fill all available in-line space of the parent element while in-line elements are just the size of their content

 3. Static positioning is the default that every element gets